 Do I Have to Notify the Insurance Company?

 Yes, you should notify your insurance company of a crash, regardless of fault, and include the amount of damages sustained.
-There are several coverages to your insurance policy that you may want to use.
-To utilize any of these, you must reach out to your insurer and report any injuries or property damage.
+There are several coverages to your insurance policy that may help you recover compensation for your damages.
+To obtain this compensation, however, you must first notify your insurer of any injuries or property damage.

 Get Answers to Your Legal Questions Today

-If you have been involved in a crash, you may be eligible to file a claim against the other driver to pursue compensation for your damages.
+If you have been involved in a crash, you may be eligible to pursue compensation for your damages.
 At Greg Monforton & Partners, we know how to build a strong case for maximum compensation.
 Our lawyers have successfully recovered $300 million for our clients.

 Our Windsor car accident lawyers are experienced and prepared to answer any legal questions you may have about your situation.
 We charge nothing up front if we represent you and only collect our fees if we first obtain compensation for you.